fdu-3307/exp1_HelloGit/README.md

 ## To create repository in github
 - Login to github at https://github.com
-- Select the organization, if you had created one, at https://github.com from pull down on left center of screen under you github account name
+- If you had created an organization, select the organization at https://github.com from pull down on left center of screen under your github account name
 - Click green "New repository" button near right top corner
-- Enter "exp1_HelloGit" (or whatever you want) as remote Repository name, click green "Create repository" button toward buttom left
+- Enter "exp1_HelloGit" (or whatever you want) as remote Repository name, click green "Create repository" button toward bottom left

+## To get URL of github repository
+Go to the repository in github
-- Click green "Clone or download" button toward right midddle/top part of screen
+- Click green "Clone or download" button toward right middle/top part of screen
 - Click the icon that looks like little book with an arrow, on right of the url

-## To set remote repository of the project to github
+## To set remote repository of the project to github repository
 - In STS switch to Git perspective (on top right corner click on Yellow barrel displaying GIT)
 - Expand the project on left "Git Repositories" window by clicking arrow next to it
 - Remotes should be empty
 - Right click on Remotes, select "Create Remote"
-TODO ilker addToMe
+<br>TODO ilker addToMe

 # To